c-tek/vyos/docs/vyos-installation.md

 VYOS_API_KEY_ID="netauto"        # API key ID configured on VyOS (e.g., 'netauto') VYOS_API_KEY="<your-vyos-api-key>"    # The secret key configured on VyOS

-# Automation API Keys (for this application)
-# Comma-separated list of API keys that clients will use to authenticate with this automation API.
-# Generate strong, unique keys.
-The first key created on startup will be an admin key if none exist.
-VYOS_API_KEYS="changeme_api_key_1,another_secure_key"

-# Network Resource Pool Configuration (Default Ranges)
-# These define the default IP and port ranges for VM provisioning if not specified in the API request.
-# These are fallback values if no active IP/Port pools are configured in the database.
-# If IP/Port pools are defined in the database and active, they will take precedence over these environment variables.
-# For more details on IP/Port allocation logic, see [`docs/networking.md`](docs/networking.md).
-VYOS_LAN_BASE="192.168.64."       # Base IP for internal VM network (e.g., "192.168.64.")
-VYOS_LAN_START=100                # Starting octet for internal VM IPs (e.g., 192.168.64.100)
-VYOS_LAN_END=199                  # Ending octet for internal VM IPs (e.g., 192.168.64.199)
-VYOS_PORT_START=32000             # Starting external port for NAT rules VYOS_PORT_END=33000               # Ending external port for NAT rules

 # Automation API Application Port
 VYOS_API_APP_PORT=8800            # Port for this automation API application to listen on (default 8800)